antzm/codejs/js-tips.md

 If though we would like to create a playlist with several videos, then an alternative way would be to create both the iframe and the playlist dynamically using JavaScript.

-## Embeding YouTube videos dynamically
+## Embeding individual YouTube videos dynamically

 First of all, we will need to create an array containing the ID's of the videos that we would like to embed.
 This array should also contain the titles of the videos, as it's not easy to obtain dynamically the title of a video using it's ID.